Updated on: 2/20/2019

 In severe cases, victims are left with a lasting reminder of their attack.
 In 2012, more than 27,000 people underwent reconstructive surgery because dog bites.

 Deep dog bite wounds may require many stitches to close and repair the area.
 While suturing can be used to close a dog bite wound and does reduce scarring, it can also increase the risk of infection.
-Dog bites on the face are usually the most difficult for victims to deal with, and many opt for plastic surgery to prevent scarring.
+Facial injuries are usually the most difficult for victims to deal with, and many opt for plastic surgery to prevent scarring.

 If a bite is deep enough, it can mean potential nerve damage in a person’s arms, legs, face or neck.
 Dogs have extremely strong jaws and long, sharp teeth.
 That’s a dangerous recipe for dog bite victims.